nsubrahm/simulators/rest/README.md

 docker compose up -d
 ```

 The following shows logs from the running container where `202` is the HTTP status code after the simulator has published the message.
-And, `Message` is the UUID of the message published to the `/data` end-point of the `cleaner` service.
+And, `Message` is the UUID of the message published to the `/data` end-point of the `payload` service.
 This UUID maybe used for end-to-end tracking.

 ```bash
 Status: 202.
 Message: 284eb8db-3bda-4c7c-a1b5-1d70df7ab8a8